pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 ---
 title: Workspaces, Sites and Teams
 subtitle: Teams
-description: Learn how Workspaces, Sites and Teams work together to help you manage your sites.
+description: Learn how to use teams for change management.
 categories: [account-mgmt]
 tags: [workspaces, sites, teams]
 contributors: [wordsmither]